krishnaanaril/portfolio-v2/posts/audio-captions.md

+---
-# A failed app idea and some new learnings
+title: A failed app idea and some new learnings
+description: If we could generate transcript files offline, how can we integrate it with audio files.
+I was thinking about something similar to external subtitle files used in video players.
+Came to know that it is possible with the help of TextTracks and WebVTT format.
+I did a small POC and it went well.
+published: false
+publishedAt: 2023-03-05T00:00:00.000Z
+updatedAt: 2023-03-05T00:00:00.000Z
+category: tech
+image: 'banners/70'
+keywords:
+    - web
+    - javascript
+    - audio
+authors:
+  - Krishna Mohan A M
+---

 Last week while browsing hacker news, I came across a discussion on [Spotify and podcasts](https://news.ycombinator.com/item?id=34793116).
 There i saw few features users requested in podcasts app and thought of creating a new one to address few of those feature requests.
-Amoung those, the major feature i liked and want to implement was the transcript feature.
-I really liked the concept of showing captions/subtitles similar to music lyrics in spotfiy app.
+Among those, the major feature i liked and want to implement was the transcript feature.
+I really liked the concept of showing captions/subtitles similar to music lyrics in Spotify app.

 At first I thought of using [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) to convert audio to text, and wondered why nobody is using the same.
 Well I know the reason now, we [cannot feed any stream](https://wicg.github.io/speech-api/#issue-2c77f5e1) to the recognition service.
 It works only with user agent controlled input device.